 Origin: Virginia Algonquian poan, appoans, apones

-Origin: < L pone, imper. of ponere, to place: see position
+Origin: from Classical Latin pone, imperative of ponere, to place: see position

 Used by arrangement with John Wiley & Sons, Inc.